-- In service parks and as permitted under Article 52

-- In refuel zones

-- In tyre fitting zones

-- In light fitting zones

-- For one team member per car in official car wash areas

-- Where permitted by bulletin

-- In special stages (from the yellow sign at the beginning of the time control to the stop sign at the end of the special stage)

-- Whilst the cars are in a media zone

-- Where the competing cars following the route as prescribed in the road book are required to use the same road(s) at the same time as team personnel, provided that they do not stop at the same location at the same time.
+- In service parks and as permitted under Article 52 - In tyre fitting zones - In light fitting zones - For one team member per car in official car wash areas - Where permitted by bulletin - In special stages (from the yellow sign at the beginning of the time control to the stop sign at the end of the special stage) - Whilst the cars are in a media zone - Where the competing cars following the route as prescribed in the road book are required to use the same road(s) at the same time as team personnel, provided that they do not stop at the same location at the same time.

 48.2.2 The passing of food, drink, clothing and information (data card, road book, etc.) to or from the crew is permitted in service parks, in tyre fitting zones, in light fitting zones, at regroups or whilst the cars are in a media zone.
+When a regroup is located close to the service park, crew members are allowed to go to their service bays to obtain food and drink during their regroup time, after having fulfilled their media obligations.